 A pleomorphic lipoma is a non-cancerous tumour made up of fat and spindle cells.
-Pleomorphic lipomas commonly grow around the upper back and neck but can start almost anywhere in the body.
+This tumour commonly starts around the upper back and neck but can be found almost anywhere in the body.
 Most grow just under our skin where they feel like a soft lump.
 Another name for this tumour is spindle cell lipoma.

 When examined under the microscope, the tumour is made up of a combination of adipocytes (fat cells) and spindle cells.
 The adipocytes in a pleomorphic lipoma look almost identical to normal adipocytes found in fat throughout the body.
-The adipocytes are usually surrounded by long, thin spindle cells.
+However, in a pleomorphic lipoma, the adipocytes are surrounded by long, thin spindle cells.
 Pathologists describe these spindle cells as ‘pleomorphic’ because they range in shape and size.
-Some tumours are made up almost entirely of spindle cells with very few adipocytes.
+Multinucleated tumour cells (tumour cells with more than one nucleus) may also be seen with some tumours being predominantly multinucleated cells.
 The stroma or connective tissue holding the tumour together often looks very pink under the microscope.

 MDM2 is a gene that promotes cell division (the creation of new cells).
 Normal cells and those in pleomorphic lipomas have two copies of the MDM2 gene.
 In contrast, some cancers that look like pleomorphic lipomas have more than two copies of the MDM2 gene.

-Your pathologist may order a test to see how many copies of MDM2 are present in the tumour.
-A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
-A normal copy number confirms that the tumour is a non-cancerous pleomorphic lipoma.
+Fluorescence in situ hybridization (FISH) is a test that allows pathologists to count the number of gene copies in a cell.
+A normal copy number or a normal ratio of MDM2 to a control gene such as CEP12 confirms that the tumour is a non-cancerous pleomorphic lipoma.